BioinformaticaUNQ/homo_mirarns-emilianaAilen/README.md

 ## How to use the cli

 1. Open a terminal within the repo root directory
+2. Create a file with your fasta sequence / gene id number.
-2. Type the following command: `python3 Library.py [PARAMETERS]`
+3. Type the following command: `python3 Library.py [PARAMETERS]`
-3. After running the script a filed called "result.txt" will be generated in the same directory
+4. After running the script a filed called "result.txt" will be generated in the same directory (this is the deafult outpout name, but it could be changed)

 The parameters you can use are the followings: